 Gifts For WMDF Regular Audience

 Some of our audience members attend every day of our festival (!)
 On the last day, we like to give them something as a “thank you”.
 In the past, we have given out WMDF goods, but after so many years, a lot of our audience have acquired quite a collection.
-This year, we are asking overseas artists to bring something that we can give away.
+If possible, we ask overseas artists to bring something that we can give away.
 There doesn’t have to be any large intrinsic value to the goods: some sweets, local-themed key holders, fridge magnets or mementos from the group’s home town.
 There are maybe a few hundred people each year who attend every day, so if each overseas group could bring 20-30 small items, we should have enough.
-Apologies for making you busy, but we would really appreciate any cooperation.
+Apologies for making you busy, but our audience would really appreciate.

 Other Small Gifts